Second Look: Friends Season 1, Episode 6 – “The One with the Butt”

-There are three distinct story lines running through ‘TOW the Butt’, and all involve moving outside of comfort zones: Joey as a butt model, Monica not being neurotic, and of course, Chandler dating a married woman.
+There are three distinct story lines running through “The One with the Butt”, and all involve moving outside of the comfort zones established in Friends‘s earliest hours: Joey as a butt model, Monica not being neurotic, and of course, Chandler dating a married woman.
 There’s never really any connective line drawn through these three, except for one truth that holds universal, both in the show’s timeline and in our lives: change is hard, and many times, its much easier to run back to the person we used to be.
 Friends was never a show about personal growth – despite the various successes and failures professionally in the group, the idea of personal maturity isn’t really handled much, outside of Chandler’s character – and because of that, ‘The One with the Butt’ can be an entertaining episode, but ultimately feels a little empty by the end.

 I think a lot of that has to do with the Chandler plot, which features one of the worst female characters I can remember.
 Not only is she a mysteriously sexy Middle Eastern woman, she’s also hypersexualized to the point she has a husband, a boyfriend, Chandler – and by the end of the episode, a “new” guy as well.
 Obviously her character isn’t important to the canon of the show, but it’s a very poor attempt at integrating an international presence to the show – even if its trying to be ‘progressive’ by having an anti-traditional Israeli woman, it never feels like anything more than ‘former army woman is kind of slutty’.
 There’s no reason given to her open sexuality, except for a quintessential 90s attitude of “why can’t we just have sex, and not worry about obligation?’